The Quick Guide To

 First of all, it may not be cheaper to go it alone, especially in the long run.
 By the time you factor in renting a car, public transportation, lodging, and restaurants you already have a good amount invested.
 You will most likely be paying top dollar for these items, where I am able to give you recommendations for better lodging, and your tour guide will know the best restaurants that aren’t gringo-priced, meaning a better quality experience.

-Once the tour begins, we’ll cover your meals, (Except alcohol), your tour guide’s fuel, ground transportation, and your tour guide’s time.
-You’ll just have to cover your lodging- but don’t worry I’ll give you my recommendations.
+Once the tour begins, we’ll cover your tour guide’s fuel, ground transportation, and your tour guide’s time.
+You’ll just have to cover your meals and lodging- your tour guide can make some recommendations.

-This will let you see as much as you can in 3 days, with an itinerary pre-arranged, which will probably take quite a bit longer for you.
+This will let you see as much as you can with a custom itinerary based on your preferences and rental budget.
+Which will probably take quite a bit longer for you.
 This is because you don’t know the area.

 You probably can’t get the same access to gated communities and condos to see what’s available, unless you want a realtor with an agenda to show you around.